 Best for easy access to the High Caucasus

 The extraordinary Georgian Military Highway takes you to the town of Stepantsminda (still commonly referred to by its Soviet-era name, Kazbegi), on the border with northern neighbor Russia.
-Though the epic journey here has lost some of its charm in recent years (it's become a busy truck route for imports to Russia), there is no denying the incredible setting of the town, not least the iconic silhouette of the hilltop church Tsminda Sameba against the glacier of Mt Kazbek.
+Though the epic journey here has lost some of its charm since becoming a busy truck route for imports to Russia, there is no denying the incredible setting of the town, not least the iconic silhouette of the hilltop church Tsminda Sameba against the glacier of Mt Kazbek.
 It's truly a sight that never ceases to amaze, despite its reproduction on a million postcards.

 Planning tip: Head to Tsminda Sameba Church first thing in the morning or late in the afternoon when the light is better, and – crucially – when you’ll not have to share this magical spot with the crowds.

-A remote mountain village is surrounded by steep hills and mountains, and there's a variety of different buildings including unique stone towers.
+A remote mountain village surrounded by steep hills and mountains, with a variety of different buildings including unique stone towers.

 5. Svaneti